-Proenza Schouler's Fall/Winter 2020 Beauty Look Was Perfect For Minimalists
+Proenza Schouler's Fall/Winter 2020 Beauty Look Was One You Can Do Yourself

 Day five of New York Fashion Week Fall/Winter 2020 was rainy, dreary, and cold.
 Personally, I didn't feel like trying — just brushed up my brows, applied some gloss, and headed to Spring Studios.
 Proenza Schouler's Fall/Winter 2020 beauty look adapted that same simple philosophy, as dictated by designers Jack McCollough and Lazaro Hernandez.